 We live in an instantly gratifying digital world.
 Electronic payments and invoices are becoming the norm, so measuring the percentage of straight-through invoices you’re receiving (and paying) versus manual invoices will make AP and Procurement’s relationship frictionless.
 Not to mention you’ll reap the benefits of increased cash flow, avoidance of late payments and improved vendor relationships.

-Take a look at these benchmarks and compare them with your own team’s stats, and set your goals for 2022.
+Take a look at these benchmarks and compare them with your own team’s stats, and set your goals for the year.
 Automating part or all of your process has the potential to save your organization thousands, if not millions, of dollars in labor and resources.